ganeshasrinivasd/MyCaptain-Java/README.md

 # MyCaptain-Java
-All the tasks are in same class
+All the tasks are in same java file